 🔪#TBT: Want to Read

 The Hypnotist (Joona Linna, #1) by Lars Kepler

 In the frigid clime of Tumba, Sweden, a gruesome triple homicide attracts the interest of Detective Inspector Joona Linna, who demands to investigate the murders.
 The killer is still at large, and there’s only one surviving witness—the boy whose family was killed before his eyes.
 Whoever committed the crimes wanted this boy to die: he’s suffered more than one hundred knife wounds and lapsed into a state of shock.
 Desperate for information, Linna sees only one option: hypnotism.
 He enlists Dr. Erik Maria Bark to mesmerize the boy, hoping to discover the killer through his eyes.

 It’s the sort of work that Bark has sworn he would never do again—ethically dubious and psychically scarring.
 When he breaks his promise and hypnotizes the victim, a long and terrifying chain of events begins to unfurl.

 #TBT Review: Booknerd to booknerd, the only reason I’ve ever truly wanted to read this book is because of that goddamn cover.
 LOOK AT IT!
 Have you ever seen a creepier book cover in your life?
 Literally, the best and I hate it and love it, at the same time.
 I challenge you to find me a creepier book cover.

-I bought this book at a used book store a few years ago and it’s just been moving from bookshelf to bookshelf, house to house, and now sits in a box in my basement as I prepare to redo the rec room with new shelves.
+I bought this at a used book store a few years ago and it’s just been moving from bookshelf to bookshelf, house to house, and now sits in a box in my basement as I prepare to renovate the rec-room.